sysam68/mem0_dify_plugin/README.md

 - **Write Operations** (Add/Update/Delete/Delete_All): In async mode, these operations return immediately with an ACCEPT status, and the actual operation is performed in the background
 - **Read Operations** (Search/Get/Get_All/History): These always wait for and return the actual results, regardless of async mode setting
+  - **Timeout Protection**: All async read operations have timeout mechanisms (60s for Search/Get_All, 30s for Get/History) to prevent indefinite hanging
+  - **Service Degradation**: On timeout or error, tools log the event and return default/empty results to ensure workflow continuity
 - **Sync Mode**: All operations block until completion

+### Timeout & Service Degradation

+The plugin implements comprehensive timeout and service degradation mechanisms to ensure production stability:

+- **Timeout Values**:
+  - Search Memory: 60 seconds
+  - Get All Memories: 60 seconds
+  - Get Memory: 30 seconds
+  - Get Memory History: 30 seconds

+- **Service Degradation**: When operations timeout or encounter errors:
+  - The event is logged with full exception details
+  - Background tasks are cancelled to prevent resource leaks
+  - Default/empty results are returned (empty list `[]` for Search/Get_All/History, `None` for Get)
+  - Dify workflow continues execution without interruption

 ---